 In many Florida divorce cases, the wealthier spouse will pay the other spouse alimony during and after the proceedings.
 Spousal support is intended to help the spouse less well-off adjust to becoming financially independent and maintain a standard of living following the end of the marriage.
 However, if the recipient spouse begins to cohabitate with another person after the end of their marriage, it could affect whether that former spouse continues to receive support from their divorce decree.
-If you have questions about whether cohabitation is affecting your divorce settlement, call or contact the Law Offices of David L. Hirschberg today to schedule a free consultation.
+If you have questions about whether cohabitation is affecting your divorce settlement, call or contact the Law Offices of David L. Hirschberg today to schedule a consultation.

 What is Cohabitation?

 Under Florida law, cohabitation is defined as the existence of a supportive relationship between a former spouse and a new partner.
 Simply living with another person is not enough to be considered cohabitating.
 In order to qualify as cohabitation, the court considers the following questions:

 - Whether the former spouse and new partner hold themselves out as a married couple

 - Does the former spouse and new partner use the same last name and mailing address